 Cuenca is one of those cities that almost no one knows about.
 Thanks to its history and gorgeous architecture, Cuenca is a Spanish city that you can’t miss visiting, out of the popular guides and an authentic gem in Europe.

 Located over an hour away from Madrid, the ancient city of Cuenca is built on rocks.
 The basin, where the name Cuenca comes from, was a strategic point overlooking the entire valley.

 Santa Maria and San Julian Cathedral are one of the most famous places in Cuenca.
-It’s the first Spanish example of Gothic style which is still undamaged.
-Las Casas Colgadas are a protected UNESCO World Heritage Site, a complex of houses hanging on the rock.
+It’s the first Spanish example of the Gothic style which is still undamaged.
+Las Casas Colgadas is a protected UNESCO World Heritage Site, a complex of houses hanging on the rock.

 The construction was very hard, while the houses are facing the river Huécar flowing below the cliff.
 If you wish to enjoy a stunning view over the valley, Las Casas Colgadas got a museum and a restaurant inside.

 Cuenca is the perfect destination to enjoy the local’s life, hang out with locals, taste the delicious tapas, and learn about its magnificent history.
 Its fascinating history places Cuenca on the list of favorite destinations in Spain.

 For a real experience, stay in Posada San Jose where you will be sleeping in a historical building that was once a convent and offers stunning city views.